oracle-livelabs/developer/rest-services-for-adb-appDevLive/load-data-and-biz-objs/load-data-and-biz-objs.md

     29.447
     ```

-    the 29.447 is the result of the **--write-out '%{time_total}'** command we added indicating it took about 30 seconds to load 2 million records.
+    the 29.447 is the result of the **--write-out '%{time_total}'** option we added, indicating it took about 30 seconds to load 2 million records.

 9. Back in the **SQL worksheet**, we can verify the load by running the following SQL. **In the worksheet**, enter the following statement: